NUWCDIVNPT/stig-manager/docs/the-project/clients.rst

 STIG Manager Clients
 #############################################################

 The STIG Manager project consists of an API and a UI.
-The API is designed so that other contributors can create Clients, GUI or CLI, to take advantage of and expand on it's capabilities.
+The API is designed so that other contributors can create Clients, GUI or CLI, to take advantage of and expand on its capabilities.

 Provided Client